 Among the numerous festivals, Ghode Jatra is one of the major festivals celebrated with high enthusiasm annually.
 Ghode Jatra, also known as the Horse Racing Day or the horse festival.

 The word “Ghode” means horse and “Jatra” means a parade.
 This yearly horse race is the way horses trample on the evil spirits and stop it from rising again.

-Ghode Jatra, also regarded as the auspicious day for consuming a large amount of meat and garlic, some even consider it a day when inhabitant in the streets may inebriate themselves.
+Ghode Jatra, also regarded as the auspicious day for consuming a large amount of meat and garlic, some even consider it a day when inhabitants in the streets may inebriate themselves.

 The major highlights of this festival are a horse show, acrobatic shows, and a parade of chariots of the goddesses.

 This unique festival filled with culture, history, customs, and festivities that generally happen either near the end of March or in early April.
 This year the festival falls on Chaitra 22, 2075.
 That is on April 5, 2019.

 Earlier this festive season considered only for residents of Kathmandu.
 But today, the popularity of the festival has attracted people from all over Nepal and across the nation as well.

 Formal Event in Tundikhel Ground

 Every year, the celebration of Ghode Jatra is organized in the capital’s biggest open ground of Tundikhel.
 Nepal Army and Police together on the ground showcase various programs like Horse stunts, race, parade, motorcycling feats, athletics, and acrobatics.

 These shows carried out in the presence of the army top brass, ambassador, the top government heads and diplomats of the state.